Calvin University: Athletic facilities

 The Spoelhof Fieldhouse Complex is home to the combined health, physical education, recreation, dance and sport department.
 In Spring 2007, the college began a $50 million construction project to renovate and expand the Calvin Fieldhouse.
 The fieldhouse reopened in Spring 2009 as the Spoelhof Fieldhouse Complex.
 The 362000 sqft facility includes a new 5,000-seat arena (Van Noord Arena) which is currently the largest arena in a Division III school, an Olympic-regulation swimming pool (Venema Aquatic Center) which seats about 550, a tennis and track center (Huizenga Tennis and Track Center) containing 4 tennis courts and a 200-meter track, 14000 sqft of weight training rooms and a custom made rock climbing wall.
-The Hoogenboom Health and Recreation Center contains the original renovated gym that is now used for basketball, volleyball, PE classes, intramurals, and many concerts.
+The Hoogenboom Health and Recreation Center contains the original renovated gym that is now used for basketball, volleyball, PE classes, intramurals, and concerts.
 The Hoogenboom Center has two dance studios as well as racquetball courts and exercise science laboratories.

 Chapel

 Though always part of the master plan, the chapel was not built until the late 1980s.
-The chapel holds daily services in a protected time slot to ensure that all students and faculty members are able to attend the 20 minute worship services if they so choose.
+It holds daily services in a protected time slot to ensure that all students and faculty members are able to attend the 20 minute worship services if they so choose.
 Chapel services follow a weekly rhythm and each day of the week has a different theme (Believe, Behold, Belong, Be Still, and Be Loud).

 Designed by GMB Architects, the chapel sits at the highest point of the academic circle and its spire rises above all of the academic buildings.
 Shaped as an octagon, with seating in the round, the chapel offers exceptional acoustics for both instrumental and vocal music, in addition to the spoken word.
 The chapel also features a large organ built by Dobson Pipe Organ Builders.
-The three manual instrument features mechanical key action with a detached console.
+The three manual instrument uses mechanical key action with a detached console.
 The facade pipes, made of 75% burnished tin, conceal some 2,500 pipes.
 In addition to the sanctuary, the chapel has small prayer rooms, meeting spaces, a kitchen, theatre storage and rehearsal spaces.

 A tunnel system connecting to the Spoelhof Center creates an outdoor plaza at ground level and the multi-use Lab Theatre below.
 The Lab Theatre is a blackbox theatre built in 1988 as a part of the chapel building project.